niplav/site/mugging.md

 	1. What about a prior that also penalizes the size of the finally output, exponentially in length?
 	2. Does the speed prior basically fulfill this condition?
 		1. A pure speed prior doesn't, but that's a bad prior.
+		2. What happens to the bound if we use the classic speed prior which is really a mix between the simplicity prior and the speed prior?

 See Also
 ---------